 Changes to the Fisheries Act

-On June 29 2012, amendments to the Fisheries Act received Royal Assent.
-The changes will focus the Act on protecting the productivity of recreational, commercial and Aboriginal fisheries.
+On November 25, 2013, amendments to the Fisheries Act came into effect.
+The changes focus the Act on protecting the productivity of recreational, commercial and Aboriginal fisheries.

 The Government is now focusing protection rules on real and significant threats to the fisheries and the habitat that supports them, while setting clear standards and guidelines for routine projects.

 - Focus the Act's regulatory regime on managing threats to the sustainability and ongoing productivity of Canada's commercial, recreational and Aboriginal fisheries;

 - Provide clarity, certainty and consistency of regulatory requirements through the use of standards and regulations; and

 - Enable enhanced partnerships to ensure agencies and organizations that are best placed to provide fisheries protection services to Canadians are enabled to do so.

 Amendments by Topic

 - Clarification of Purpose and Factors